Elise Mertens: 2022: WTA Finals champion and Wimbledon finalist in doubles

 Mertens began her clay-court season at the İstanbul Cup.
 As the top seed and last year finalist, she retired during her first-round match against Rebecca Peterson due to a right leg injury.
-Mertens returned to action during the week of May 15th at Strasbourg.
-Seeded fourth, she lost in the quarterfinals to eventual finalist Kaja Juvan.
-In doubles, she and partner, Diane Parry, reached the semifinals where they fell to Nicole Melichar-Martinez and Daria Saville.
-Seeded 31st at Roland Garros, she reached the fourth round where she lost to 18th seed and eventual finalist, Coco Gauff.
+Mertens returned to action during the week of May 15 at Strasbourg.
+Seeded fourth, she lost in the quarterfinals to Kaja Juvan.
+In doubles, she and partner Diane Parry reached the semifinals where they fell to Nicole Melichar-Martinez and Daria Saville.
+Seeded 31st at Roland Garros, she reached the fourth round where she lost to Coco Gauff.
 Seeded second in doubles, she and Kudermetova lost in the third round to 13th seeded team of Xu Yifan and Yang Zhaoxuan.
-Despite the third round loss, she regained her No. 1 ranking in doubles following the conclusion of the tournament on 6 June 2022.
+Despite the third-round loss, she regained her No. 1 ranking in doubles following the conclusion of the tournament on 6 June 2022.

-Starting her grass-court season seeded eighth at the Libéma Open, Mertens lost in the second round to compatriot Alison Van Uytvanck.
+Starting her grass-court season seeded eighth at the Rosmalen Open, Mertens lost in the second round to compatriot Alison Van Uytvanck.
 Seeded fourth at the Birmingham Classic, she was defeated in the first round by qualifier Caty McNally.
 In doubles, she and Zhang Shuai, as the top seeds, made it to the final.
 Unfortunately, they handed Lyudmyla Kichenok and Jeļena Ostapenko a walkover in the final due to a back injury Zhang suffered during her singles final match.
 Seeded 13th at the Eastbourne International, she was beaten in the second round by qualifier and compatriot, Kirsten Flipkens.
-Seeded 24th at Wimbledon, she upset 2018 champion and 15th seed, Angelique Kerber, in the third round.
-She lost in the fourth round to third seed and eventual finalist, Ons Jabeur.
+Seeded 24th at Wimbledon, she upset 2018 champion and 15th seed, Angelique Kerber, in the third round, before losing to Ons Jabeur.
 Following a seven-month partnership, she announced her split from coach Simon Goffin.
 As the top seed in doubles with Zhang, she reached the final for a second consecutive time at this major.
-They lost in the championship match to second seeded team Barbora Krejčíková and Kateřina Siniaková.
-Mertens withdrew prior to the 2022 Tennis in the Land feeling pain in her right thigh, yet still decided to go to the US Open.
-She lost in the first round of singles to Irina-Camelia Begu, and as the top seed of the US Open in doubles, partnering Kudermetova, won the first round but withdrew prior to round two due to the leg injury.
+They lost in the championship match to second seeded team Krejčíková/Siniaková.

+Mertens lost her world No. 1 doubles ranking on 14 August 2022.
+She withdrew before the 2022 Tennis in the Land feeling pain in her right thigh yet still decided to go to the US Open.
+She lost in the first round of singles to Irina-Camelia Begu, and as the top seed of the US Open in doubles, partnering Kudermetova, won the first round but withdrew before the second round due to the leg injury not being able to defend her prior year quarterfinal points.